Do you feel know the keys to success in your personal and professional life?

 A zero-sum game is a losing game in your personal and professional life.

-It is advantageous to put ego aside and seek the outcome that doesn't make others feel like the loser.
-There may be situations in which a “winner takes all” position is necessary, but in general, finding common ground and developing mutually advantageous solutions is the best way to ensure future success.19 Of The Most Powerful Keys To Success.
-Click To Tweet
+It is advantageous to put ego aside and seek the outcome that doesn’t make others feel like the loser.
+There may be situations in which a “winner takes all” position is necessary, but in general, finding common ground and developing mutually advantageous solutions is the best way to ensure future success.

 In the end, you have to figure out what success means for you in all areas of your life.

-Whatever you determine success to be, you can apply all of these nineteen points to ensure you maximize your efforts and reach your goals.
+Whatever you determine the keys to success to be, you can apply all of these points to ensure you maximize your efforts and reach your goals.